omaroswr/ZTP_lab_build/lab_build_3_running_app.md

 ![image1](images/argo_2.png)

-Click on the Cluster and Policies aookucations to see the translated CRs by the ZTP Plugin.
+Click on the Cluster and Policies applications to see the translated CRs by the ZTP Plugin.
 If you dont see these in a Healthy and Synced state, you might need to click on the `Refresh` button on the GUI.
 If that doesn't give the Healthy status, then you will need some troubleshooting to be done.
 Normally you will see the followings:

 ![image1](images/argo_3.png)